SubnetSage/career-documents/resume.md

 ---

 ## Summary
 Senior Network Engineer with 8+ years of experience in service provider and healthcare networks.
-Proficient in **cloud networking, SD-WAN, scripting, and automation**, with strong expertise in deploying and troubleshooting **Azure Operator Nexus (AON)**, automating workflows with Python/Ansible, and managing enterprise-scale infrastructures.
-Skilled in Cisco networking, MPLS, and advanced routing protocols.
-Proven ability to deliver resilient, compliant, and scalable network solutions while driving operational efficiency through automation.
+Proficient in **cloud networking, SD-WAN, scripting, and automation**, with strong expertise in deploying and troubleshooting Azure Networking, automating workflows with Python/Ansible, and managing enterprise-scale infrastructures.
 ---

 ## Certifications